Ashok0/HL2VREssentials/README.md

 ## Installation
 1. Download HLVR_MO2_Repack.rar and extract Mod Organizer 2 to a folder of your choice.
 2. Download EP1+2 Assets.rar and extract the contents to your \Steam\steamapps\common\Half-Life 2 VR\ folder.
 (This adds episodic assets to your HL2VR folder.
-This will NOT allow you to play the episodes, but it will allow you to play Minerva, Research and Development, and Nightmare House Remakae which all use Episode 1+2 models and textures.)
+This will NOT allow you to play the episodes, but it will allow you to play Minerva, Research and Development, and Nightmare House Remake which all use Episode 1+2 models and textures.)
 3. Navigate to where you extracted HLVR_MO2_Repack.rar and run ModOrganizer.exe
 4. Select "Run" in the upper right corner of Mod Organizer 2 to launch Half-Life 2 VR with the mods included in this modpack.